MORE BOMB BLASTS HIT NORTHEASTERN NIGERIA; OPEN DOORS DELIVERS BIBLICAL RESOURCES

 OD workers said it was very rewarding to see the joy of the believers when receiving the gifts.
 Both the adults and children could not wait to put their gifts to use.
 Pray that the gospel will be a sure anchor in the storm they are facing.

-Open Doors estimates that more than 12,500 Christians have been killed in religion related violence in northern Nigeria between 2006 and 2014.
-Boko Haram violence has claimed most of the lives.
+Open Doors estimates that more than 12,500 Christians have been killed in religion related violence in northern Nigeria between 2006 and 2014. an extremist group that is located primarily in Northern Nigeria violence has claimed most of the lives.
 It is also estimated that this violence has displaced more than 500,000 Christians in northern Nigeria.
-For the past two years Maiduguri has suffered the brunt of the Boko Haram insurgency.
+For the past two years Maiduguri has suffered the brunt of the an extremist group that is located primarily in Northern Nigeria insurgency.
 For the most part it has been cut off from the outside world.

 Nigeria is ranked #10 on Open Doors 2015 World Watch List (www.worldwatchlist.us) of the 50 worst persecutors of Christians.